AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-options.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-options.html) instead.

 A checkbox allows you to build a list of one of more checkboxes, several of which may be selected at the same time.

 ![dc_form_checkboxgroupuse](assets/dc_form_checkboxgroupuse.png)

-You can specify various parameters including a title, description and element name.
+You can specify various parameters including a title, description, and element name.
 Using the + and - buttons you can add or remove items, then position them with the up and down arrows.

 >[!NOTE]
 >